CRCL-EPFL/interacting_with_construction_robots_website/_posts/2025-05-29-assembly-of-space-frames-in-hybrid-teams.md

 ---
 layout: post
-title:  "Truss From Trash"
+title:  "Assembly of Spaceframes in Hybrid Teams"
 date:   2025-05-27 14:30:00 +02:00
-image:  /assets/img/image18.png
+image:  /assets/img/image10.png
-category: project
+category: paper
 ---

 In this demo, we visualize positional uncertainty of a construction robot arm.
 The UI displays confidence ellipses in real time as the robot moves.